This document will help you to understand how the ITM-51 Relative Turbidity Monitor (and the ITM-4) can fit into your dairy operations.

 (Click Here to see the complete ITM-51 specifications document)

-Phase transition is the most common application of the ITM-51 and where you will generally find your quickest payback.
+Phase transition is the most common application of the ITM-51 and is where you will generally find your quickest payback.

 The PLC is programmed based on the known turbidity values for acceptable products.
 The sensor feeds the measurement signals to the PLC (or controller) with a 4-20mA signal.
 The PLC or controller provides an instantaneous decision to control phase changes based on turbidity instead of sight or time.